-Please help clean your neighbourhood streets by moving vehicles off the road when maintenance is scheduled.
-By doing so, crews will be able to clean the entire street, curb-to-curb, instead of sweeping around cars.
+Help us clean your neighbourhood streets by moving vehicles off the road when maintenance is scheduled.
+By doing this, crews will be able to clean the entire street, curb-to-curb, instead of sweeping around cars.

 Watch-out for no parking signs